omii2325/flipkart_clone/README.md

 # flipkart_clone
-This is the redme file so how was your day
+This is the readme file so how was your day !!!